shadiatonney/IT-HelpDesk-HomeLab/labs/lab03-router-configuration/README.md

-# Lab 3 — Windows Server Network Configuration & Gateway Verification
+# Lab 3 — Enterprise Router Configuration

 ## Scenario

 Southern Star Logistics Pty Ltd recently deployed a new Windows Server in their internal infrastructure.

+The server must communicate with the enterprise router (default gateway) in order to reach external networks and internet services.

-Users reported that the server must access external services such as cloud platforms, updates, and remote systems.
-The IT department must verify that the server has correct IP configuration and gateway settings to communicate outside the local network.
+The IT team must verify that the server has correct network configuration and routing information.

-As a Junior IT Engineer, I verified the network configuration and routing table of the Windows Server.
+---

+## Lab Objectives

+• Verify IP configuration
+• Validate default gateway (enterprise router)
+• Inspect routing table
+• Test connectivity across the network

 ---